A Gift of Cryptocurrency

 • Want to bypass the capital gains tax on the significant appreciation

-• Want to take a federal charitable income tax deduction for the full amount of your gift
+• Want to take a federal charitable income tax deduction for the full amount of your gift (subject to limitations)

 See how it works.